 The goal of the communication requirement is to enhance the effective use of the English language essential to students' success in school and in the world by way of learning to read and listen critically and to write and speak thoughtfully, clearly, coherently, and persuasively.

-Students satisfying the communication requirement should be able to:
+Students completing the General Education curriculum in Written Communication should be able to:

 ENGL 1010 (Freshman English I)